 - Rendering any part of the apartment inaccessible or uninhabitable.

 Violations on the prohibition of self-help are taken very seriously.
 The Chicago Police Department must investigate alleged violations and shall fine the landlord $200 to $500 per day the violation continues.
-Tenants may recover possession of the unit and the greater of two months’ rent or twice actual damages.

-Receive a copy of the Summary of Ordinance
+Receive a Copy of the Summary of Ordinance

 The Commissioner of the Department of Housing and Economic Development has prepared a summary of the RLTO that must be attached to each rental agreement or renewal thereof.
 When there is an oral lease, the landlord must give the tenant a copy of the summary.